-Get a lawyer with enough experience to properly tell you what the risks are, and if he or she advises you to compromise then you must consider settling the case as fast as you can.
+Get a lawyer with enough experience to realistically assess the strength of your case, what the steps in the matter will be and what the risks are.
+If he or she advises you to compromise then you must consider settling the case as fast as you can since your lawyer has likely been in this situation before.
 Do you feel that your lawyer can recognise a good commercial compromise given the risks that come with litigation?

 The Courts have rules about the proper place to conduct a hearing.
 Your opposition may be able to persuade the Court that the matter should be heard in a different Court, or even in a different state.
 The logistics can suddenly become a very big problem for you.
-Has your lawyers discussed whether your matter could be moved?
+Has your lawyer discussed whether your matter could be moved?

-If you lose there is no automatic right to appeal.
+If you lose there is often no automatic right to appeal.
 And even if you have grounds to appeal you could lose again.
 And that means more costs.
 Does your lawyer seem to have the experience to be able to properly advise you when it is time to call it quits?

 Great news!
 You won the case!
 But you can then discover that the person you sued has no money, and that even if you were to bankrupt them you won’t get paid anything.
 Has your lawyer given you an early assessment of whether you are suing a “man of straw”?

 If you have to litigate and you can’t settle quickly then you and your lawyer are going to be spending a lot of time with one another.
 There will periods of waiting time when nothing seems to be happening.
 It will get frustrating.
 Does it seem that your lawyer is never available, or doesn’t return calls or emails, or is he or she otherwise not good at communicating with you?